 The OwnVoices hashtag was founded by author Corinne Duyvis to celebrate diverse work by authors belonging to the group they are writing about.
 For the purpose of this chapbook prize, we want Own Voices to inspire an exploration of the self within community.
 We want to hear from poets belonging to under-represented and marginalized communities of color, who are working on deeply personal and culturally specific works.

 - Open to debut poets of color writing in the English language (not exclusively).
 Should not have published a full-length collection.
-Poets must be based in the United States at the time of publication.
+Poets must be based in North America at the time of publication.